The Gentle Gunman (play)

 The Gentle Gunman is a 1950 thriller play by the British writer Roger MacDougall.
 A former IRA gunman attempts to renounce his violent past, as he is now convinced a non-violent approach is best.

 It premiered at the Cambridge Arts Theatre before transferring to the Arts Theatre in London's West End where it ran for 31 performances between 2 and 27 August 1950.
 The original London cast included Henry Hewitt, Robin Bailey, Victor Maddern, Larry Burns, Michael Golden, Harry Towb, Eddie Byrne, Kevin Stoney, Louise Hampton and Maureen Pryor.
+The production was televised by the BBC in September 1950.

 Adaptation

 In 1952 it was made into a film of the same title by Ealing Studios, directed by Basil Dearden and starring John Mills, Dirk Bogarde and Elizabeth Sellars.